 The development of variety in foliage colors extends the productive growing season of Weigela into late autumn.
 When your shrubs’ blossoms faded and fallen, you can enjoy a lovely show of fall foliage.

 In the old days, if you want to plant Weigela, you need to prepare for your “shrubs” to grow up to 10 feet high and 10 feet wide.
-Today, you can easily get dwarf varieties of Weigela.
+Today, you can easily get dwarf Weigela varieties.

 Not only do these miniature versions need less space, they also do well with lighter care in terms of pruning.
-If you own a small garden space or even a large container, you may successfully grow a dwarf Weigela.
+If you own a small garden space or even a large container, you may successfully grow a dwarf Weigela shrub.

 A Rainbow Of Choices

 Some of the new and exciting varieties of this traditional garden favorite include:

 Florida Variegata this variegated weigela contains pretty green leaves with yellow edges.
 As the leaves mature, they fade to white making a stunning appearance in a shady garden.
 The funnel-shaped flowers hold delicate, pale pink petals, and deep pink centers.
 This is a medium height plant which grows to a maximum of five feet high and wide.

 Florida Red Prince belongs to the medium variety.
 It reaches a maximum height of six feet and can spread to five feet across.
 Its limbs look graceful and arching.
 They also feature lovely red blooms.

 Briant Rubidor grows up to a maximum of 7′ high.
 It holds variegated yellow and green foliage while its blooms appear deep burgundy red.

 Weigela Florida Ghost appears with striking chartreuse leaves coupled with dark red flowers.
 This comes from medium height variety growing to a maximum of five feet high and five feet wide.